doojin/whisbi-events/README.md

 ## Tests

-**Every peace** of project code that contains any sort of logic is covered with unit tests.
+**Every peace** of API code that contains any sort of logic is covered with unit tests.
 For testing, I use `Jest` library.

 Beside unit tests, every API endpoint contains a set of integration tests.